ywamsendai/ywamsendai-docs/docs/students/faq.md

 ﻿---
 id: faq
-title: DTS FAQ
+title: Course FAQ
 ---

 ## Applications

 ### How do I apply?

-You can apply by filling out the [DTS student application form](https://www.ywamsendai.org/en/dtsapp/).
+You can apply by filling out the [student application form](https://www.ywamsendai.org/en/dtsapp/).

 For more details about the application process, [click here](apply.md).